Haunted Bunk Bed in Wisconsin Torments Horicon Family

 The next day, whatever entity was inhabiting his home accepted the challenge.
 Allen heard a voice from the garage say “Come here.”
 When he went to investigate, he saw the orange glow of fire inside, with red eyes staring at him through the garage door windows.
-Later, while sleeping in a single bedroom with his frightened children, Allen witnessed a fog rise out of the floor.
+Later, while in bed sleeping with his frightened children, Allen witnessed a fog rise out of the floor.
 It turned into flames with green eyes.
 A voice emanated out of it, telling him “You’re dead,” and then it was gone.

-A few days later, a relative of the family spent the evening at the house, babysitting while Allen and Debbie worked late.
-A skeptic of the paranormal, this relative became a believer by the time they returned, having witnessed a horrific figure materialized in the bedroom as he was putting the children to bed.
+A few days later, a relative of the family spent the evening at the house, helping Debbie with the children while Allen worked late.
+A skeptic of the paranormal, this relative became a believer that night when a horrific figure materialized in the bedroom as he was putting the children to bed.